wissemchabchoub/EDA-on-retail-data/README.md

 1. `EDA.ipynb`: A Jupyter Notebook for the EDA
-2. `EDA.slides.htms`: An HTML file with the most important conclusions
+2. `EDA.slides.html`: An HTML file with the most important conclusions